-Joy loves Facebook.
+- Joy loves Facebook.
 She spends most nights catching up with friends and shares her day with them.
 She mentions a new product she’s developing for her employer, proud that she thought of a unique positioning that’ll make her company millions.
 Her friends reward her by ‘Liking’ and sharing her post.
-Unfortunately, a competitor hears the conversation and changes their marketing strategy, fowling the efforts of Joy’s employer to capitalize on their new product.
-Ultimately, Joy’s firm decides the product is a failure and stops making it, costing 450 jobs.
+Unfortunately, a competitor hears the conversation and changes their marketing strategy, following the efforts of Joy’s employer to capitalize on their new product.
+Ultimately, Joy’s firm decides the product is a failure because they face too much competition from a well-known business and stop making it, costing 450 jobs.

 This raises two questions:

 Would you even know Joy’s actions contributed to the product’s failure?

 What can you do to Joy for her loose tongue?

 The reality is that, without a strong social media policy that clearly spells out which activities on social media are allowed (and not allowed), as well as the penalties for violations, there might be nothing you can do to keep Joy or another employee from posting damaging content.
 Further, without a good social media listening program, you might not even discover inappropriate content until it’s too late.

 1. Be clear on what types of conversations are allowed and what types of conversations are barred